Meet Up, Thetford

 We work closely with local Parent Support Advisors, local Police and other Benjamin Foundation services such as the Breckland Youth Advisory Board.
 We have also worked in collaboration with The Matthew Project, Action for Children, Leeway and Norfolk Early Help Team.
 We are always looking to extend our partnership work, particularly with local schools, so please do get in touch if this of interest to you or your organisation.

-A youth club for School Years 5,6 & 7* runs on a Monday and Friday 4-5:30pm.
+Our Youth Club is for primary aged young people in years 4, 5 and 6.and runs on a Monday and Thursday from 4.00pm till 5.30pm in term time only.
 We have sessional workers leading activities that involve tech media, DJ workshops, the performing arts, face-painting, cooking and various high energy games, to name a few.
 Meet Up is regularly introducing new activities and opportunities to its youth club offering, so please get in touch if you would like to find out more.

 *Please note that Year 7s are able to choose whether to attend the Youth Club or Youth Drop-In but are not able to attend both sessions.

-Our doors open at lunchtime on Monday's from 12-2pm for 16-24 years olds who are not in full-time employment, education or training.
-We provide a free hot meal and a relaxed, nurturing, non-judgemental space for young people to access any support requirements that they may have from our staff.
-We offer use of our computer facilities, the chance to meet other young people and the possibility to fulfil appointments with other professionals in a non-threatening environment.
-This provision acts as a supportive mechanism for young people to make positive changes in their own lives.
-We also provide access to leisure facilities such as pool, table tennis and video games, so please come along!
+Our doors open at lunchtime on a Monday (in term time) for young people aged from 11 to 14 years of age who are not in full time education, We provide food in a relaxed, non judgemental space for young people to access any support requirements they may need from our staff.
+We help with life skills such as cooking, socialisation, budgeting, computing etc. We offer use of our computer facilities, the chance to meet other young people.
+This provision acts as a positive mechanism for young people to make positive changes in their lives.
+This group is held in term time only.

 There is an extensive programme of events run by Meet Up during most school holidays.
 Many are free of charge while some, for example Residentials, incur a reasonable fee.
-Most events and workshops are aimed at 10-15 year olds while some are aimed at 16-24 year olds.
+Most events and workshops are aimed at 8 to 16 year olds.
 To keep informed of our school holiday offerings follow us on Twitter and Facebook .

 Meet Up has a limited counselling service which is run on a referral basis only.